unstable-frosty/Panthers-2025-repo/src/README.md

 #### Sensor setup and its role:
 The robot heavily relies on the gyro sensor to maintain its direction throughout the section navigation.
-The gyro is first initialized in angle mode and then reseted at the beginning to ensure consistent non incremented readings. it is then continuously read during the car's movement to determine the direction and orientation relative to the "target" angle.
+The gyro is first initialized in angle mode and then resets at the beginning to ensure consistent non incremented readings. it is then continuously read during the car's movement to determine the direction and orientation relative to the "target" angle.
 The angle gets updated whenever the robot turns.
 The steering correction is then applied based on the difference between the current angle and the target angle using what is called a "PD algorithm" AKA Proportional-Derivative controller.

 Two ultrasonic sensors are mounted on both sides of the car above the steering to measure the distance from both walls. these readings allow for the robot to realign itself in the center between both walls.
 A sensor fusion technique is also applied to achieve stable movement by combining the filtered error from both gyro and ultrasonics to create a good steering angle.
 The readings are filtered by using a low pass filter to smoothen sudden changes in values and improve stability control. we also have an ultrasonic infront of the robot incase the robot gets too close the the obstacle it backs up and re-adjusts